Kamran1819G/Algopedia/README.md

 10. **Merge your changes**: Once your changes have been reviewed and approved, they can be merged into the original Algopedia repository by the maintainers.

+### **Note**:
+1. Make sure you have add your allgorithm file path inside `./website/src/JSON/AllAlgorithms.json` to display changes on website.
+2. Make sure every `title` in AllAlgorithms.json should be unique.

 # **Data Structure & Algorithms 📈**

 ### What is Data Structure?<br>